thiagokokada/blog/2024-07-26/02-using-github-as-a-bad-blog-platform.md

 it is enough for now.
 Not sure who is that interested in my writing that will want to use this RSS feed instead the one available in [capivaras.dev](https://kokada.capivaras.dev/rss/) anyway.

+Also, while I am using GitHub here, the same idea would work in GitLab, Gitea, sr.ht or whatever.
+As long as your source hub supports Markdown files it should work.

 So that is it.
 I am not saying this is a good idea for your primary blog platform or whatever, and I still prefer to publish to a platform that doesn't